NPC is dedicated to student success.

 - Students needing placement testing pay a $10 annual fee.
 This fee allows for the basic text and, if needed, two retests within the academic year.

-- Placement test scores, whether from NPC or another institution, are effective for a maximum of two years.
-If more than two years have elapsed since the testing date, the student must re-test before enrolling in a class.
+- Placement test scores, whether from NPC or another institution, are effective for a maximum of five years.
+If more than five years have elapsed since the testing date, the student must re-test before enrolling in a class.

 - Placement results will be used to make initial placement for students in mathematics and English courses.

-- Depending upon their placement results, some students may need to enroll in The Learning Cornerstone (TLC) courses to develop the skills needed to succeed in college-level courses.
+- Depending upon their placement results, some students may need to enroll in College and Career Preparation (CCP) courses to develop the skills needed to succeed in college-level courses.

 - Certain program-specific courses, such as NAT 101 and EMT 132 or 244, also have required placement minimums.